Enjoy the climate, culture, and cuisine of Cornwall, the Isle of Wight, and England’s beautiful south.

 But visiting Winchester isn’t easy, because there’s almost too much to do.
 There’s a glorious cathedral, an ancient mill, cute cafes, and more than enough museums.

-From this bustling city, you head to a quieter but equally profound place: the standing stone circles of Stonehenge.
+In this bustling city, you join a new coach and driver-guide and head to a quieter but equally profound place: the standing stone circles of Stonehenge.
 A UNESCO World Heritage Site, the Stonehenge site has been skilfully preserved.

 At the award-winning visitor centre, you can view the exhibition of hundreds of prehistoric items from the Stonehenge collection.
 By joining the land train shuttle, you make your way to the world-famous stone circles.